When three’s a conflict, it’s time to address the Drama Triangle in our workplace interactions.

 Co-worker: “Well my back’s bad too; I wish somebody would look into allocated parking for more of us, I hate getting the train.” (shifts to Victim)

 Here, the rescuer turns persecutor, changing the dynamics, which then change and change again.

 Note that it can also be a short hop from victim to persecutor – the roles are two sides of the same coin.
-A literary example can be found in Arthur Miller’s play The Crucible, where Abigail Williams deflects charges of witchcraft by accusing others around her, becoming the ultimate oppressor.
+A literary example can be found in Arthur Miller’s play The Crucible, set during the Salem witch trials of 1692, which led to 19 people being hanged and many others imprisoned.